New York lawmakers look to ban controversial 'gay panic defense'

 With the Democrats in control of both houses, SB 50 has a reasonable chance of passing.
 But judicial activists know it’s only the beginning.

-“Legislating away hate doesn’t change behavior, we know that,” Shijuade Kadree, chief advocacy officer for New York’s Lesbian, Gay & Transgender Community Center, said.
+“Legislating away hate doesn’t change behavior, we know that,” Shijuade Kadree, chief advocacy officer for New York’s Lesbian, Gay, Bisexual & Transgender Community Center, said.
 “This is not a one-and-done.
 We need to set policies that get to the root causes of the hate and violence against our community.”